 Draws and prize payments

 12. The draw is completed by StarVale Management & Technologies Limited and will normally take place every Friday including all active/live paid-for entries.
 An electronic random number chooser, which has been audited by a Gambling Commission approved auditor, will then select winners from the weekly loaded list of entry numbers.
-Please note that it is not possible to predict the chances of winning a prize as this is not a ‘fixed odds’ lottery.
+Please note that this is not a ‘fixed odds’ lottery.
+The estimated likelihood of winning a prize, based on the average 2020 playing entries, is 1 in 148 in our regular Weekly Lotteries and 1 in 811 in our Raffle Superdraws.
+Actual odds will vary draw to draw.

 14. The promoter will notify the winners by post within 28 days.
 A list of winners will be available on our website or upon request by contacting the Barnardo’s Supporter Relations team by emailing [email protected], by phone on 0800 008 7005 or by sending a self-addressed envelope to the Supporter Relations team, Barnardo's, Tanners Lane, Barkingside, Ilford, Essex IG6 1QG.